Nurse Educators Find New Rhythms Amid Pandemic

 In the words of Martin Luther King Jr., "If you can’t fly then run, if you can’t run then walk, if you can’t walk then crawl, but whatever you do you have to keep moving forward."

 Remember, we all need to look out for others but we also need to be kind to ourselves!

 Carol leads recruitment and retention initiatives and provides structured career advice, education, and clinical supervision to registered and unregistered nurses.
 She is passionate about providing structured support for newly registered nurses.
-Carol has worked as a Registered Nurse for 33 years and was a Lecturer Practitioner for 22 years, which involved leading 3rd year nursing modules.
-She is a 2nd year PhD in Nursing student at Oxford Brookes University.
+Carol has worked as a Registered Nurse for thirty-three years and was a Lecturer Practitioner for twenty-two years, which involved leading third-year nursing modules.
+She is a second-year PhD in Nursing student at Oxford Brookes University.
 Carol has written two books: one to help newly qualified nurses thrive, and one to prepare nurses and midwives for interviews and developing their careers.